opendatahub-io/odh-manifests/docs/adr/0000-odh-release-policy.md

 ## Context and Problem Statement

 The Open Data Hub itself consists of many components all having their own release cycles.
-ODH users might decide to updata individual components such as container images used by JupyterHub.
+ODH users might decide to update individual components such as container images used by JupyterHub.
 Nevertheless it is required to create releases of ODH as a whole.

 ## Considered Options